Content Masked Loss: Human-Like Brush Stroke Planning in a Reinforcement Learning Painting Agent: Results

 \subsection{Final Painting Quality}

 We wanted to test whether there was a difference in quality of paintings amongst the models trained with different reward functions.
 We used both the Fréchet Inception Distance (FID) \cite{Heusel2017-fid} and Inception Score \cite{Salimans2016-inception-score}.
-These measures have known issues \cite{Barratt2018-noteInceptionScore} such as using the metric on data that is not from the ImageNet \cite{deng2009-imagenet} dataset, however, most of the problems occur when comparing the Inception Scores of vastly different models.
+These measures have known issues~\cite{Barratt2018-noteInceptionScore}, e.g., Inception Score, which uses a network pre-trained on ImageNet~\cite{deng2009-imagenet}, can be misleading when used on the models trained on non-ImageNet datasets.
 Since we are merely comparing reward functions and the models have otherwise been trained in the exact same fashion, we can use these scores for comparison.

 We computed the FID and Inception Scores for 2000 held out images from the CelebA dataset.
 The FID and Inception Scores are shown in Table \ref{tab:fid_and_inception_score}.
 They were computed using 5 fold cross validation on 2000 held out images from the CelebA dataset.
 We note that both FID and IS scores from our experiments seem far outside the normal range of those scores found in GANs literature \cite{Ostrovski2018-gansAndScores}; the reason for this is that the generated output in our case are paintings that are visually very different from photorealistic input images as in other works.
-While the values reported in this paper are low compared to those from GANs, we still see a significant difference in quality amongst the different models.
+There are significant differences in the FID and IS values between certain models, however, there is no model that is significantly superior to the others in terms of both FID and IS.
+The lack of a significantly superior model indicates that the final painting quality of each model is roughly the same, and therefore, the intervention of loss functions does not significantly affect the final painting quality.